 Rupert’s absence did not derail the Breakers’ season, as they engaged in a back-and-forth battle with Cairns for second place.
 Victories over Brisbane and Illawarra, combined with a last-round loss by Cairns, allowed New Zealand to leapfrog their rivals and secure second place with an 18-10 record, clinching their first playoff appearance in five years.
 Rupert returned late in the season, seamlessly reintegrating into the lineup with a standout 14-point performance against Perth, showcasing his improved left-hand skills, which he had focused on during his recovery.

 Rupert finished the season averaging 5.9 points, 2.1 rebounds, and 0.9 assists, often tasked with guarding the opposition’s best guards.
 Meanwhile, Brown Jr (19.4 points, 2.8 rebounds, 2.5 assists), Pardon (11.8 points, 8.1 rebounds, 1.1 blocks), and Brantley (16.2 points, 6 rebounds, 1.7 assists) received league-wide recognition.
-Brown Jr earned Sixth Man of the Year honors, while Brantley was named the Breakers’ club MVP.
+Brown Jr earned Sixth Man of the Year honours, while Brantley was named the Breakers’ club MVP.

 In the semifinals, the Breakers faced the Tasmania JackJumpers.
 Game 1 saw New Zealand dominate 88-68, led by Pardon’s 15 points and 9 rebounds.
 Tasmania responded in Game 2 with an 89-78 win, fueled by Milton Doyle’s 23 points.
 In Game 3, New Zealand secured a 92-77 victory to advance to the Championship Series, with Brown Jr exploding for 32 points and Pardon adding a 15-point, 14-rebound double-double.